 Time Allowed: 3 Hours

 Answer TWO questions from Section A and TWO questions from Section B. Answer Section A questions in one booklet and Section B questions in a separate booklet.
+All questions carry equal weight (25 marks).

 Approved pocket calculators are allowed.